jelmer/dulwich/README.md

 Python3
 -------

 The process of porting to Python3 is ongoing.
-Please not that although the test suite pass in python3, this is due to the tests of features that are not yet ported being skipped, and *not* an indication that the port is complete.
+Please note that although the test suite pass in python3, this is due to the tests of features that are not yet ported being skipped, and *not* an indication that the port is complete.